Print This Post Print This Post

 Slowly she is resurfacing, the Muse that feeds my imagination and nudges the words out of my mind and onto the page.
 I know the change in weather has something to do with it.
 For about a week now the days have been warm and full of sunshine, just the right environment to entice me out into my beloved garden to work the soil, scatter seeds, and plant some flowers.

 Nature has also responded with much burgeoning growth.
-Trees are budding out at the speed of light and the St. Augustine grass has gone from hay-colored to fresh spring . . . → Read More: Musings: Revival of the Muse
+Trees are budding out at the speed of light and the St. Augustine grass has gone from hay-colored to fresh spring green in the flash of an eye.
+Tiny green shoots are poking through the earth, a promise of beauty and color yet to come.

 Musings: Further Along The Road